AjayR-0423/My-Django-Project/README.md

-# Word-Counter
+# My Django Project
-Word-Counter is a web-based application constructed with Django.
-It serves the purpose of gauging typing speed and providing the dictionary order of words inputted into the text area.
+Word Counter is a web-based application constructed with Django.
+It provides the dictionary order of the words inputted into the text area.